 In 2004, the European Finance Review acquired a new name and a new Editorial Board (which has since evolved).
 As of January 2012, Franklin Allen is the Managing Editor of the Review of Finance.
 (Former editors Marco Pagano and Josef Zechner were delighted that he was eager to accept this role, and confident that under his guidance the journal would make further impressive progress.)
 Effective from January 2017, Alex Edmans is serving as Managing Editor together with Franklin Allen.
-The intention is to firmly establish the Review of Finance (RoF) as a leading finance journal, competing worldwide with the top journals for the best articles in the field, aiming at a wide circulation and visibility amongst professionals and practitioners alike.
+The intention is to firmly establish the Review of Finance (RF) as a leading finance journal, competing worldwide with the top journals for the best articles in the field, aiming at a wide circulation and visibility amongst professionals and practitioners alike.
 The Editorial Board is thus committed to matching the standard of the very best international finance journals.
 The editorial policy of the RF is guided by two main criteria: quality and innovation.
 A high-quality paper will not be turned down on the basis of being controversial or in a field outside the mainstream of Finance.
-In fact, submissions of high-quality papers in all areas of financial economics are welcomed: established areas such as asset pricing, corporate finance, banking and market microstructure – but also newly developing fields such as law and finance, behavioural finance, and experimental finance.
-EFA now owns the Review of Finance outright and works closely with its publisher partner Oxford Journals at Oxford University Press (OUP) to manage the RoF and circulate member subscriptions of its flagship journal.
+In fact, submissions of high-quality papers in all areas of financial economics are welcome: established areas such as asset pricing, corporate finance, banking and market microstructure – but also newly developing fields such as law and finance, behavioural finance, and experimental finance.
+EFA now owns the Review of Finance outright and works closely with its publisher partner Oxford Journals at Oxford University Press (OUP) to actively promote the RF and circulate member subscriptions of its flagship journal.